• Feb 25, 2025

 • Nearby popular attractions- Van Vihar National Park, Bhimbetka Rock Shelter, Shaurya Smarak, Udayagiri Caves, Moti Masjid, and Lakshmi Narayan Temple.

-11. Konark Sun Temple, Odissa
+11. Konark Sun Temple, Odisha

 • Best time to visit- Between October and February.